ClockworkOrigins/i6engine/README.md

 **LINUX**

  * First of all, build all the dependencies.
-This will take some time (~ 15 minutes)
+This will take some time.
  * There are several build-scripts, but build-dependencies.sh will run them all
  * You can run the scripts individually, e.g. if you want to rebuild 1 library, but be careful
  * some libraries depends on others (read comments in build-dependencies)

 cd dependencies